2KTTeam/IMS/README.md

 Contributions to the IMS API are welcome!
 If you have any suggestions, bug reports, or feature requests, please submit them as issues or create a pull request with your proposed changes.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Acknowledgments

 - [List any acknowledgments or credits to individuals or organizations whose work or contributions were used in the project.]

 ## Contact

-If you have any questions, feedback, or inquiries, please contact our support team at support@example.com.
+If you have any questions, feedback, or inquiries, please contact our support team at afudohkachi@gmail.com.

 ---

-Feel free to customize the README file to match the specific details and requirements of your IMS API.
-Add any additional sections, instructions, or information that you think would be relevant to the users of your API.

-Remember to replace the placeholders (e.g., `https://your-api-docs-url.com`, `your-repo/ims-api`, `support@example.com`) with the actual URLs, repository names, and contact information for your project.

-I hope this helps you get started with your IMS API!
-If you have any further questions, feel free to ask.